10 KPIs to monitor your digital marketing performance

 - Clear business objectives and targets

-- Team-level goals that show line of sight to achieving those big objectives
+- Team-level goals that show the line of sight to achieving those big objectives

 It’s worth noting that revenue, ultimately, is the primary KPI of any marketing department.
-But digital marketing is more nuanced, more complicated.
-So, I’m going to take you on a deep dive into the 10 marketing KPIs you need to track to develop that single source of truth.
+But digital marketing is more nuanced and more complicated.
+So, I’m going to take you on a deep dive into the ten marketing KPIs you need to track to develop that single source of truth.

 - What is a marketing KPI?